Home » How To » How to Run Command Prompt Commands with Desktop Shortcut

 Note: The above method cannot execute commands that require admin rights.
 For that, create a shortcut with admin rights to run programs as an administrator.

-(Optional) Change Icon
+(Optional) Change the Desktop Shortcut Icon

-If you are not a fan of the default Command Prompt icon, you can customize the shortcut icon.
-Simply right-click on the shortcut and select “Properties”.
-Now, click on the “Change Icon” button, select your favorite icon and then click on the “Ok” button to apply it.
+If you are not a fan of the default Command Prompt icon, you can change its icon.
+To do that, right-click on the shortcut and select Properties.
+Now, click the Change Icon button, select an icon of your choice, and then click OK.

 That is all.
 It is that simple to run Command Prompt commands with a desktop shortcut.
-If you like to keep your desktop clean then add the shortcut to the quick launch toolbar for quick access.

 Leave a Comment